CityofToronto/bdit_data-sources/here/README.md

 | confidence | integer | | proprietary measure derived from `stddev` and `sample_size`; higher values mean greater 'confidence' in reliability of `mean` |
 | sample_size | integer | | the number of probe vehicles traversing a segment within a 5-minute bin **plus** the number of 'probe samples' |

-For an exploratory description of coverage (or how much probe data there is) for our roads, check out [this notebook](https://github.com/CityofToronto/bdit_team_wiki/blob/here_evaluation/here_evaluation/Descriptive_eval.ipynb).
+For an exploratory description of coverage (or how much probe data there is) for our roads, check out [this notebook](https://github.com/CityofToronto/bdit_team_wiki/blob/here_evaluation/here_evaluation/Descriptive_eval.ipynb) (now quite dated).

 #### Getting link attributes